kyle-tennison/notes/independent study/classic mechanics/Lagrange's Equations.md

 The first-order time derivative of the particle, i.e., $\textbf v = \frac{d \textbf r}{dt}$, defines the *velocity* of the particle, and the second-order time derivative defines the *acceleration* of the particle.

 To define a system of $N$ particles, $N$ radius vectors are requisite.
 This value $N$ is the number of *degrees of freedom*.
 So, for instance, a system of 5 particles will have 5 degrees of freedom.
-> 🤖 (notecheck comment) - Typically, a system of 5 particles in 3D has 15 degrees of freedom if unconstrained.
-Possibly, you are referencing a 1D scenario or constraints, but otherwise, 5 degrees of freedom is incorrect.
+> 🤖 (notecheck comment) - Typically, a system of 5 particles in three-dimensional space has 15 degrees of freedom if unconstrained.
+Possibly, you are referencing a one-dimensional scenario or assuming constraints; otherwise, 5 degrees of freedom is not generally correct.

 Any set of $s$ quantities that define the positions of particles in a system with $s$ degrees of freedom are called **generalized coordinates**.
 Say $q_1, q_2, q_3, \dots, q_s$ are these quantities; their time derivatives, i.e. $\dot q_s$, are their **generalized velocities**.

-If you know $q$ and $\dot q$, at a given moment, along with the force function $F(q, \dot q)$, you can extrapolate to solve for future states in the system.
+If you know $q$ and $\dot q$ at a given moment, along with the force function $F(q, \dot q)$, you can extrapolate to solve for future states in the system.
 The motion of the particle(s) is determined.

 > There's a chance I'm wrong here.
 The book makes no mention of the necessity to know the function $F$, but I cannot imagine how a system can be deterministic without knowledge of the force field it is subject to.